jaredly/jerd/Readme.md

 ## Effects

+OPEN ISSUES:
+- the handleSimpleEffects2 has this hack where if you don't pass any arguments, and therefore it only gets 2 args intead of three, it knows the first one should have been a null.
+This is a hack and I should fix it. options include:
+- effects can't return void, they can return `unit`. which ends up being null. but would that mean that any zero-arg calls have to be passing unit around? that's a pain. or that `k()` turns into `k(())`, which is also awkward. is there a way to, at the place where I produce the `k`, make it a lambda yeah idk.

 Question: can I unify "effect definitions" with something else?
 - record definition? not really. enum? also no
 - modular implicit? 🤔 there definitely seems to be something similar here.